gbroques/ose-workbench-platform/README.md

 See [Commands](#commands) for additional information.

-## Docker
+## Containerization
-We use Docker to create a reproducible virtualized OSE workbench development environment with requisite dependencies for development-time tasks like running unit tests, and generating documentation from source-code comments.
+We use [Docker](https://en.wikipedia.org/wiki/Docker_(software)) to create a reproducible [virtualized OSE workbench development environment](https://en.wikipedia.org/wiki/OS-level_virtualization) with requisite dependencies for development-time tasks like running unit tests, and generating documentation from source-code comments.

-While having to install and learn Docker is a burden, our hope is that it's simpler than developers having to manually setup their own local development environment with the requisite dependencies for OSE workbench development.
+While having to [install and learn Docker](https://www.docker.com/) is a burden, our hope is that it's simpler than developers having to manually setup their own local development environment with the requisite dependencies for OSE workbench development.

 ## Unit Tests
 For running unit tests we use [pytest](https://docs.pytest.org/en/latest/).